mendix/docs/refguide7/select--elements.md

 Perform the following steps in the **Select elements** window:

-1. Depending on whether you want to make a mapping for an [XML schema](xml-schemas), a [Consumed web service](consumed-web-services), a [JSON structure](json-structures) or an entity, you need to select an **XML schema**, a **Web service operation**, a **JSON structure** or an **Entity** as the source.
+1. Depending on whether you want to make a mapping for an [XML schema](xml-schemas), a [Consumed web service](consumed-web-services), a [JSON structure](json-structures), or an entity, you need to select an **XML schema**, a **Web service operation**, a **JSON structure**, or an **Entity** as the source.
-2. If source is XML schema then select the root element of the mapping.
+2. If the source is an XML schema then select the root element of the mapping.
 This is done by selecting the **Start at** element for the XML schema or the **request part** for the web service operation. **Start at** lists the root elements in an XML schema.
 You can select one root element to base your mapping on.
-If source is Web service operation, **Request part** lists the header and body element of the request part of an operation.
-If an operation has multiple parameters, these are listed in the Request part as well. **Request part** is only applicable to export mappings.
+If source is a web service operation, **Request part** lists the header and body element of the request part of an operation.
+If an operation has multiple parameters, they are listed in the Request part as well. **Request part** is only applicable to export mappings.
 3. Finally, select specific elements in the tree explorer below.
-Typically you do not need to map an entire source, since they can be quite large.
+Typically, you do not need to map an entire source, since it can be quite large.

 <div class="alert alert-success">{% markdown %}